 In 2015, Chefs Stryjewski and Business partner Donald Link, created the Link Stryjewski Foundation to address the persistent cycle of violence and poverty, as well as the lack of quality education and job training opportunities available to young people in New Orleans.
 The first annual Bal Masque fundraising event will be held on January 9, 2016.

-In 1997, Stephen graduated from the Culinary Institute of America and went on to work for some of the most notable chefs and restaurants in America including Michael Chiarello at TraVigne, Jamie Shannon at Commanders Palace, and Jeff Buben at Vidalia.
-Stephen grew up moving frequently as an “Army Brat” and has traveled extensively in the United States and Europe.
-He resides in New Orleans’ Irish Channel with his wife and two girls.
+In 1997, Stryjewski graduated from the Culinary Institute of America and went on to work for some of the most notable chefs and restaurants in America including Michael Chiarello at TraVigne, Jamie Shannon at Commanders Palace, and Jeff Buben at Vidalia.
+Stryjewski grew up moving frequently as an “Army brat” and has traveled extensively in the United States and Europe.
+He resides in New Orleans’ Irish Channel with his wife and two daughters.